sigstore/scaffolding/getting-started.md

 The [Knative Quickstart](https://knative.dev/docs/getting-started/) provides for kind and knative serving etc already all configured for you if you want an even faster start.

+yq is required.yq is a lightweight and portable command-line YAML processor. yq uses jq like syntax but works with yaml files as well as json. [yq install details here](https://github.com/mikefarah/yq#install)

  # Deploying

  Ideally you should just need to type: